Last-mile delivery

 Omnichannel delivery

-Evolving omnichannel needs have forced retailers to evaluate current transportation network capabilities and make adjustments accordingly.
+Evolving omnichannel needs have compelled retailers to reassess their current transportation network capabilities and make necessary adjustments.

 The focus has been placed on last-mile logistics because, in many cases, this is a key differentiation for retailers.